Cuba–Soviet Union relations: Gorbachev era

-With Cuba's proximity to the United States, Castro and his regime became an important Cold War ally for the Soviets.
-The relationship was for the most part economic, with the Soviet Union providing military, economic, and political assistance to Cuba.
-In 1972, Cuba gained membership into the Council of Mutual Economic Assistance (CMEA), which enhanced strong co-operation in the realm of national economic planning and increasingly gave Moscow economic control over Cuba.
-From 1976 to 1980, the Soviets invested US$1.7 billion on the construction and remodeling of Cuban factories and industry.
-Between 1981 and 1984 Cuba also received approximately US$750 million a year in Soviet military assistance.

 When Mikhail Gorbachev came to power in March 1985, the Soviets continued to consider Cuba as an important Cold War propaganda tool.
 Economic investment and trade in Cuba were at their highest.
 In 1985, trade with the Soviets accounted for over 70% of Cuba's entire trade.
 Both nations continued to collaborate on projects in the sciences, technology, sports, and education.
 However, throughout the Gorbachev era diplomatic relations cooled until the end of the Soviet Union in 1991 terminated Soviet-Cuban relations.

 Heightened tensions best characterized diplomatic relations between Cuba and the Soviet Union throughout the Gorbachev era.
 The introduction of his Soviet reforms of perestroika and glasnost and his "new thinking" on the foreign policy set off an economic crisis in the Soviet Union, opened up the Soviets and their allies to increasing internal criticism from dissidents, and sparked an ideological conflict with the Cuban regime.